gchen2016/Finding_Better_Lane_Lines/README.md

 Or run it on 'challenge_video.mp4' with: **python advanced_lane_lines.py challenge**

-The rest of the READ_ME will walk through the pipeline.
+The rest of the README will walk through the pipeline.

 ### 1) Calibrate Camera
 <figure>